mnemnion/orb/doc/md/notes/orb.md

     headline = WS?  '*'+  ' '  prose  NL
 ```

-The number of =*= determine the level of ownership.
+The number of `*` determine the level of ownership.
 This is a declarative
 relationship, though I lack a clean syntax to express it other than
 functionally at present.

-The content within =prose= has the luxury of being context-sensitive.
+The content within `prose` has the luxury of being context-sensitive.
 In
 particular we treat tags on a headline as though they're on a tagline below
 they headline.